MakeAndDevelop/flutter_workshop/README.md

 ## Overall workshop Assignment
-Create an event app for a conference.
+Create an event app for App Dev Con.
 In the app we have a dashboard with an event image and upcoming talks for the day.
-Talks can be clicked on and openend for more details.
+Talks can be clicked on and opened for more details.
-After the talk is passed you can leave a comment.
+Participants can leave comments on talks.
 Speakers bio can be viewed.
+---

-## Program:
+## Workshop program:
-- Flutter introduction
+1. Flutter introduction
-- Getting up and running
+2. Getting up and running
+3. Create your first page
+4. Flutter Dev tools
+5. Your second page with simple navigation
+6. Add Localization support
+7. Start with State management
+8. Add API calls
+9. More State management
+10. Declarative Navigation
+11. Add Web Support
+12. Create a comment section
+13. Add supabase authentication and comment away!
+14. Make it prettier!
+---

-**Assignment - Create a new project:**:
+**Assignment - Create a new project:**
 - File Structure, Platform projects, lib and test
 - code analyses
 - pubspec.yaml